 Welcome to English 1A!
 Please read the syllabus carefully, as there will be a quiz on it.

-I look forward to working with you this summer.
+I look forward to working with you this semester.

 English 1A (Online): College Composition

 “I actually wanted to come to class because it felt more like a group of

 friends all learning together rather than individually.”

 “You are a no bull---- type of teacher, and that’s what

 I like.
 Also, you are fair & you care.”